Tampa Bay Buccaneers vs. New York Jets NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Home and road insights

-- Tampa Bay is 3-5 against the spread, and 5-3 overall, on the road.
+- This season on the road, Tampa Bay is 3-5 against the spread and 5-3 overall.

-- This season, in eight road games, Tampa Bay has hit the over three times.
+- This season, in eight road games, Tampa Bay has gone over the total three times.

 Powered by Data Skrive.